 The past two days have been lovely.
-Thanksgiving was spent with extended family and tons of great food while Black Friday was a quiet day at home with just Benzo and Jack eating lots of leftovers.
+Thanksgiving was spent with extended family and tons of great food while Black Friday was a quiet day at home eating lots of leftovers.
 I honestly couldn’t ask for a better holiday!

-I have so much to be thankful for but this year I am especially thankful for my baby boy Jack.
+I have so much to be thankful for but this year I am especially thankful for my baby boy.

 Every day I look at him with awe and disbelief that he is my baby.
 God has truly blessed us with him and I thank Him every day for that gift.